 How to Fix “Drive is not Accessible, The Disk Structure is Corrupted and Unreadable”

-Sometimes windows users get “Not Accessible” error message when trying to open an external hard drive (hard disk, USB flash drive, SD memory card or an external hard disk).
+Sometimes Windows users get “Not Accessible” error message when trying to open an external hard drive (hard disk, USB flash drive, SD memory card or an external hard disk).
 The whole error message is “Drive is not Accessible, The Disk Structure is Corrupted and Unreadable”.
-If you face this error message ever, and you want to fix it, then here is the step-by-step guide on how to fix drive is not accessible error message.
+If you face this error ever, the below step by step guide may help you.

 Sometimes the solution is simpler than it seems.
-So, the first thing we do is disconnect the device and then reconnect it.
-Then restart the computer and then try to reconnect the device.
+So, the first thing we do is disconnect the device and then reconnect it to another port.
+Or restart the computer and then try to reconnect the device.
 Hopefully it will solve this issue if it doesn’t then move to the next step.

-If not, then we will use the command prompt.
+We need to run this command in the command prompt.
 So first open the command prompt or DOS windows.
 Now run the ChkDsk command along with the /f /r parameters.
-The addition of these parameters allows detecting errors in the unit, as well as to identify the defective sectors.
-Finally, it also tries to recover the information hosted in the damaged sectors and mark them as bad sectors to avoid them to write the data in future.
+The addition of these parameters allows detecting errors in the media, as well as to identify the defective sectors.
+Finally, it also tries to recover the information written on the damaged sectors and mark them as bad sectors to avoid them to write the data in future.

 Once there, the syntax to be used is as follows:

 Please remember to replace X with the corresponding drive letter you are trying to access.